 Thursday, September 4 (graduate woodwinds and undergraduate woodwind callbacks 9 a.m.-1:30 p.m.; graduate brass and undergraduate brass callbacks 2:30 p.m.-7 p.m.) -- Nicholas Music Center

 An audition sign-up sheet will be posted downstairs in Marryott Music Building.
-Auditions will be held behind a screen.
+Auditions may be held behind a screen.
 Please be ready to play at least 15 minutes before your time and check in with the proctor no less than 20 minutes in advance.

 Rehearsal schedules [PDF]

-Season Repertoire [PDF]
+Season repertoire [PDF]